khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![EODHD](https://user-images.githubusercontent.com/46355364/207849462-37471270-929a-45c5-a164-a84249b19231.png)

-Enter this string into the OpenBB Terminal by typing:
+Enter this string into the Finance Analysis by typing:

 ```console
 /keys/eodhd REPLACE_WITH_KEY